smoench/OpenSearchDSL/docs/Query/Compound/Boosting.md

 > More info about Boosting query is in the [official elasticsearch docs][1]

-Lets take an example to write a query with Elasticsearch DSL.
+Lets take an example to write a query with OpenSearch DSL.

 ```JSON
 {